leogcalderon/Walmart-Sales-EDA-and-regression/README.md

 # Walmart Sales - EDA and regression
-This is my first data science project and it was made with python.
-The data came from a Kaggle competition.
-The dataset contains 3 files, sales by Store and Dept, some characteristics of stores and features for all the dates.
+This is my one of my first data science projects and it was made with python.
+The dataset came from a Kaggle competition and contains 3 files, sales by Store and Dept, some characteristics of stores and features for all the dates.
+Task consist on creating a model to make future sales predictions for each dept on each store.

 **INDEX**